-The Intelligent Design movement is crucially important for all Adventist educators, especially for those in science, in the integration of faith and learning in their classrooms.
-This is because this perspective reveals an important truth about the "science" of Origins to our young people.
-Darwinism presents itself as strictly a product of empirical observations, and flatly states that its scenario of "slime to man" is a "fact" supported by all of the evidence.
-Students need to learn that the Darwinists are as much believers as we are, that their position ALSO rests on faith, and that the current evidence is actually more compatible with the general thrust of the Biblical view than it is with the Darwinist one.
-The main objective of this paper is A. to convince all SDA teachers, particularly those dealing with biology, of the importance of teaching their students about Intelligent Design, and B. to assure them that they can do this honestly.
+The Intelligent Design movement is crucially important for all Adventist educators, especially for those in science, who wish to integrate faith and learning in their classrooms.
+This is because this perspective reveals an important truth about the scientific community today, specifically about the "science" of Origins - a truth that our young people need to know.
+Darwinism presents itself to us as strictly a product of empirical observations, and flatly states that its scenario of "slime to man" is a "fact" supported by all of the evidence.
+Our students need to learn that the Darwinists are as much believers as we are, that their position ALSO rests on faith, and that the current evidence is actually more compatible with the general thrust of the Biblical view than it is with the Darwinist one.
+The overall objective of my three presentations is A. to convince all SDA teachers, particularly those dealing with biology, of the importance of teaching their students about Intelligent Design, and B. to assure them that they can do this and retain their intellectual honesty.

-However, I am convinced that this is not the end of our responsibility.
-SDA science teachers (as well as all others) should also be role models of rational, thoughtful, and educated (perhaps even scientifically trained) people who are simultaneously men and women of faith, willing to accept the authority of Scripture.
+However, I am also convinced that this is not the end of our responsibility.
+SDA science teachers (as well as all other teachers) should also be role models of rational, thoughtful, and educated (perhaps even scientifically trained) people who are simultaneously men and women of faith, willing to accept the authority of Scripture.
 I must confess that I spent several years inadvertently failing students in my college classes (as well as their tuition-paying parents) in this regard.
-Now, I go out of my way, regularly during the quarter, to make it abundantly clear that I accept the Bible account as true, just as it is written.
-Some may wonder how can I affirm such a fundamentalist, literalistic interpretation of Scripture?
+I assumed that students would know that I accepted the Creation story as factual, since I was teaching in a Seventh-day Adventist institution, and the church has made it part of what we believe.
+This was a mistake - students who listened to me teach them about Darwinism wondered what I, their teacher, really believed.
+Now, I go out of my way, regularly during each class and in every term, to make it abundantly clear that I accept the Bible account as true, just as it is written.

+Some have asked me how can I affirm such a "fundamentalist, literalistic interpretation of Scripture"?
 For me, it comes down to the central doctrine of the Christian faith - the Story of Redemption.
 Anything, clearly taught in Scripture, that is essential to a coherent and convincing Story of Redemption, I take literally, regardless of the current state of the scientific evidence.
+Remember, I'm not saying that the scientific evidence contradicts my belief - I've tried to show you that traditional SDA views of Creation are compatible with the newest discoveries in the biology labs.
+But these discoveries certainly don't "prove" that my origins story is the correct one.
+There are other stories that are also compatible with the empirical evidence, even though they may have other problems.